 The hand-painted effect of brunette balayage gives darker hair a dose of vibrancy.
 Chunkier flashes of colour work together with thinner highlights, giving your hair a beautiful, glamorous edge.
-We simply love, love, love it!
 Credit: @alissonacostaoficial_

 Caramel Balayage on Brown Hair

-Take a leaf out of this Instagrammer’s book and keep your brown balayage au natural.
-It’s a practical and low-maintenance hair colour choice, which is probably why it has become the colour of choice for many fashion and lifestyle bloggers.
+Take a leaf out of Lydia Millen’s book and keep your brown balayage au natural.
+It’s a practical and low-maintenance hair colouring technique, which is probably why it has become the colour of choice for many fashion and lifestyle bloggers.
 Credit: @lydiaemillen

 Warm Brown Balayage

 To subtly and effortlessly add definition to your curls, choose brown balayage highlights that are just a few shades lighter than your natural hue.
-Whether you have a TWA or an ultra-bold ‘fro, you’ll make your curls pop.
+Whether you have a TWA or an ultra-bold ‘fro, it will make your curls pop.
 Credit: @alluringblandishmen

 Light Brown Balayage